Trump, Leading Democrats Fault Each Other As Partial Shutdown Heads Into 2019

 The president has only a few more days to advance any spending agreement with the help of full GOP control in Washington.
 Democrats take control of the House on Jan.
 3, giving them significant new leverage over future spending talks.

 But on Thursday afternoon, Rep. Steve Scalise, R-La., the House majority whip, advised members that no votes were expected in the House this week.
 Scalise also told lawmakers that while the House awaits Senate action on a spending bill, he will aim to provide members with 24 hours' notice before any expected votes in the House.
+Representatives are likely to be waiting until next week as the Senate is not scheduled to be back in session until Jan.
+2.

 The House and Senate briefly opened for business Thursday afternoon, but the momentary sessions were hardly a sign of behind-the-scenes negotiation.
 The halls of Congress have been nearly empty in recent days, save for a skeleton crew of staff and lawmakers.
 Democrats say they are all waiting for Trump to abandon his demand for $5 billion to build a wall on the border with Mexico.

+Sanders continued: "The Administration understands this crisis and made a reasonable, common-sense solution to Democrats five days ago - we've not received a single response.
+The President and his team stayed in Washington over Christmas hoping to negotiate a deal that would stop the dangerous crisis on the border, protect American communities, and re-open the government.
+The Democrats decided to go home.
+The only rational conclusion is that the Democrat party is openly choosing to keep our government closed to protect illegal immigrants rather than the American people.
+The President does not want the government to remain shut down, but he will not sign a proposal that does not first prioritize our county's safety and security."

+And House Minority Leader Nancy Pelosi, D-Calif., the likely next House speaker, showed no sign of backing down either.
+"Democrats have offered Republicans three options to re-open government that all include funding for strong, sensible, and effective border security – but not the President's immoral, ineffective and expensive wall," a spokesman for Pelosi said in a dueling statement Thursday afternoon.
+"With the House Majority, Democrats will act swiftly to end the Trump Shutdown, and will fight for a strategic, robust national security policy, including strong and smart border security, and strong support for our servicemembers and veterans."

-Trump is showing no signs of backing down.
-Instead, he is taking to Twitter to blame Democrats for the shutdown.
+On Twitter Trump also sought to blame Democrats for the shutdown.

 The Democrats OBSTRUCTION of the desperately needed Wall, where they almost all recently agreed it should be built, is exceeded only by their OBSTRUCTION of 350 great people wanting & expecting to come into Government after being delayed for more than two years, a U.S. record!— Donald J. Trump (@realDonaldTrump) December 27, 2018